rochesso/Project-NASA/README.md

 MONGO_URL can be defined inside '/server/src/services/mongo.js' or using a '.env' file that you can create inside '/server/.env'.

-To install the project run the following commands from the main directory:
+To install the project run the following commands:

-- npm run install
-- npm run client-build

-To start the server:

-- npm run server

-to run the tests:

-- npm run test

-If the commands above do not work in your computer, you can try the following:

-Go inside the server folder and run:
+Inside the client folder:

 - npm install

-Then go to the client folder and run:
+- npm run build

+Inside the server folder:

 - npm install

-- npm run build

-Now you can go back to the server folder and start the server with:

 - npm run watch

+to run the tests:

+- npm run test

 If you want to run the server using https follow the next steps: